-How Do I Interpret a Indices Chart
+How Can I Interpret a Indices Chart

 Traders must therefore learn how to use charts before they can start transacting in the online market.